Coca Codo Sinclair Dam

 The Coca Codo Sinclair Dam is a hydroelectric dam in Ecuador.
 It is located on the Coca River in Napo Province, 100 km east of Quito.
 It is the largest energy project in Ecuador.
-The dam was constructed by Chinese engineering firm Sinohydro Corporation for $2.25 billion.
+The dam was constructed by Chinese engineering firm Sinohydro Corporation, a contracting subsidiary of the state-owned Power China, for $2.25 billion.

 The plant became fully operational in November 2016.
 It has a capacity of 1,500 megawatts.

 Funding of dam

 Ecuadorian and Chinese flags inside the hydroelectric power plant.

 Over the years, China provided $19 billion in the form of loans to Ecuador for the construction of "bridges, highways, irrigation, schools, health clinics and a half dozen dams" including the Coca Codo Sinclair dam.
 According to an article in The New York Times, Ecuador repays its debt to China by providing China with oil "at a discount".
 By 2018, this meant that China imported 80 percent of oil produced in Ecuador.
 The loan from China’s Export-Import Bank for the Coca Codo Sinclair Dam amounts to $1.7 billion with an interest rate of 7% interest over 15 years which is $125 million a year in interest alone.